 The crate can be a refuge against noise and chaos (parties and children come to mind) but also protect your dog from potentially injuring herself.
 You also don’t want her to eat the wrong thing while you’re out.

-If you train her right, she will look at her crate as a secure and calm place for her to go whenever she wants.
+Plus, a recent survey from This Old House found that 70% of dog owners reduced puppy accidents with the help of a crate and sufficient crate training.
+If you train your pup right, she will look at her crate as a secure and calm place for her to go whenever she wants, instead of a place she’s banished to after a misstep.

 Finding the Crate